ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ## Prerequisites

-You must have the following.
+You will need the following:
  - A Bluemix account
  - VMware
       - VMware Player or VMware Workstation for Windows